Indy-ology Youth Program:

-The City-County Archives staff realized this project was an unprecedented opportunity to engage with youth.
-This project, named Indy-ology, was conceived for high school students who are interested in the STEM fields, and/or specifically in archaeology, anthropology, medicine, information science, and forensics.
-Our aim was to create an opportunity for exposure to these disciplines, workforce development and a potential pipeline to employment with an emphasis on diversifying these fields.
+Indy-ology is for high school students who are interested in the STEM fields, and/or specifically in archaeology, anthropology, medicine, information science, and forensics.
+The program creates an opportunity for exposure to these disciplines, workforce development and a potential pipeline to employment with an emphasis on diversifying these fields.

-1. Understand basic archaeological research strategies and methods
+1. Understanding basic archaeological research strategies and methods

-2. Learn how to identify bones in the human skeleton
+2. Learning how to identify bones in the human skeleton

-3. Understand how to clean and rearticulate the human skeleton
+3. Understanding how to clean and rearticulate the human skeleton

-4. Learn how to clean, catalog, and identify artifacts
+4. Learning how to clean, catalog, and identify artifacts

-5. Familiarize themselves with local archival and genealogical collections
+5. Familiarizing themselves with local archival and genealogical collections

-We concluded the final day of class with a mock conference and graduation reception.
+The final day of class included a mock conference and graduation reception.
 The students selected a research topic of interest to present on to the group, which included parents/guardians, funders, city officials, instructors, and guest speakers.

 Final presentation topics included: